 - Show hidden columns: If any column is hidden from the current view, select Show hidden columns to instruct the system to automatically expose all hidden columns in the layout.
 The screen will refresh with all available columns displayed.
 This option appears in the list only if there are hidden columns that can be exposed.

 - Total records: The Total records number is the total number of records saved in the tab, regardless of any filters that may or may not be applied.

-- Viewing x of y records: In the Viewing x of y records field at the bottom of the view, the first number (x) is the number of records loaded in your browser session currently.
+- Viewing x of y records and security indicator: In the Viewing x of y records field at the bottom of the view, the first number (x) is the number of records loaded in your browser session currently.
 If there are a lot of records, it may be that only the first 500 of 25,000 records are loaded in your browser.
 In this case, x would be 500.
 The second number (y) is the number of total possible records that are available, according to any filter criteria that have been applied.
 If no filters are applied, y is equal to the number displayed for Total records in #17.

 - Filter criteria: If any filter criteria or field-specific ascending/descending sorts have been applied, these attributes are each listed as a bubble in the Filter criteria field to explain what attributes are defining the content that is displaying on the page.
 Most criteria syntax is self-explanatory, but an explanation may be helpful for the following criteria syntax:

 |!=||not equal to|

 |incoming||The last message was incoming*|

 * Only applies for messaging fields

 - Remove icon for a specific filter criteria item: For any criteria being used to define filters or sorts on the page, a red X appears at the end of the bubble.
 Click this X to remove the criteria item.
 The screen then refreshes to remove that criteria from the filter criteria.